SIXTEEN

 "Yes, you can, but I have to ask you a few questions.
 You're over 18, right?"
 The Vice Squad would arrest any video producers engaged in breaking the Mann Act with minors, so Louie prohibited all under-age girls from his set, even as spectators.

 "I'm 18."
 The redhead pulled out a wrinkled driver's license from her tight jeans.
-Satisfied she was of age, Louie handed back the license.
-"I also have your HIV test results, which were negative."
+She was almost 19.
+Louie handed back the license.
+"I also have your HIV test results, which were negative.”

-The free and easy 1980s and 1990s had suffered too many casualties to repeat those mistakes, though only two years ago one big name had killed herself after having received a positive result.
+The free and easy 1980s and 1990s had suffered too many casualties to repeat those mistakes, especially since only two years ago one big name had killed herself after having received a positive result.

 "Now the next questions might be a little more difficult.
 All I need is a yes or no. Think you can handle that?”